-j.
-Describe your specific outreach strategies to eligible New Americans and your objectives for this effort.
+- Increased number of co-enrollment participants from previous program year - Cross training between the different programs - Workforce Specialists working together to provide for support for each other and for customers - Continuity of Services - More resources and referrals - Human centered design approach utilizing Goal4It - Minimized impact of the Cliff Effect - The first WBL placements for the Employment First Program j) Describe your specific outreach strategies to eligible New Americans and your objectives for this effort.
 In addition, what strategies will you deploy to ensure your services and programs effectively serve eligible New Americans?

 Arapahoe/Douglas Works! has partnered with Lutheran Family Services, Denver Metro area judicial districts and services groups, and other local non-profits and community groups to identify services and referral systems for New Americans that are eligible for services through our programs.
 The objective of these programs and partnerships is to increase employability and earnings, as well as promote community integration among New Americans.
 Several of our programs have provided occupational skills training to first generation Americans, on-the-job training placements, and English Language Assistance to individuals who are learning the language.
+Arapahoe/Douglas Works! is a leader in the state in serving New Americans through WIOA programming.
 In partnership with the judicial districts and services teams, we are developing partnerships to support occupational skills training and career development for individuals who are victims of human trafficking.
 This partnership has required significant integration and continues to be developed.
-For job seekers who are not eligible for our services due to a lack of lawful presence documentation, Arapahoe/Douglas Works has partnered with community development organizations, such as Servicios de la Raza, for direct referrals in order to meet the unique needs of individuals without documentation.
+For job seekers who are not eligible for our services due to a lack of lawful presence documentation, Arapahoe/Douglas Works! has partnered with community development organizations, such as Servicios de la Raza, for direct referrals in order to meet the unique needs of individuals without documentation.